 E. TRANS TUNNEL Controls flow to the transition tunnel isolating the heating chamber and cooling chamber from one another.
-F. LAMP SEALS Controls flow to the sealed lamp plenum boxes on each side of the furnace heating chamber.
-For furnaces equipped with a SEALS flowmeter, to prevent damage to the element seals and avoid premature lamp failure: - When operating at 400 °C or below, set the SEALS flowmeter to at least 20 L/min. - When operating above 400 °C, set the SEALS flowmeter to a minimum of 24 L/min.
-G. COOLING Controls flow to the CACT closed atmosphere cooling tunnel gas rakes.
+F. TRANS STACK Controls flow to the transition tunnel exhaust stack venturi.
+Stack flow has the capacity to exhaust from the furnace atmosphere a volume 15 times the flow setting (for example, 5 L/m Stack flow removes 75 L/m of furnace atmosphere).
+G. LAMP SEALS Controls flow to the sealed lamp plenum boxes on each side of the furnace heating chamber.
+For furnaces equipped with a SEALS flowmeter, to prevent damage to the element seals and avoid premature lamp failure: - When operating at 400 °C or below, set the SEALS flowmeter to at least 20 L/min. - When operating above 400 °C, increase flow a minimum of 4 L/min for each 100 °C the furnace is operated above 400 °C. H. COOLING Controls flow to the CACT closed atmosphere cooling tunnel gas rakes.

+For furnaces equipped with a CACT flowmeter, to prevent damage to the aluminum heat exchanger: - When operating at 200 °C or below, set the COOLING to suit process parts cooling requirements. - When operating above 200 °C, set COOLING to a minimum of 12 L/m up to 200°C in Zone 3 +4 L/min per 100C above 200C to protect CACT or higher to suit process parts cooling requirements.
 1.15 Programmable Logic Controller (PLC) The furnace is controlled by a programmable logic controller or PLC.
 The PLC is a compact expandable high speed microcomputer.
 Basic input and output functions (I/O) are managed by the PLC including alert and alarm signals, sensors and ready status.
 The PLC on each furnace may vary according to installed features and options.

-Figure 1-22 PLC and Power Supply The PLC generally consists of a CPU module and a number of digital and analog input and output modules.
+Figure 1-20 PLC and Power Supply The PLC generally consists of a CPU module and a number of digital and analog input and output modules.
 The CPU is the central processing unit or controller and contains the furnace program.
 The input modules receive signals from the furnace indicating its operating state.
 After processing the input information, the CPU sends instructions to the furnace via the output modules causing the ready light to come on or an alarm to sound.
 The PLC contains non-volatile FLASH ROM memory to store the factory installed program.
 The CPU Contains Status indicators, communication ports and a PLC mode switch.
-See Section xx for a description of the status lights.
+See Section 7.6.2 for information on using the status lights in troubleshooting.
 The PLC mode switch must always be in the RUN position to operate the furnace.
 Port 1 is an RS-232C programming port.